 Marvel at the stunning golden ceiling mosaics telling the story of the Gospels over an expanse of 8,000 square meters.
 View the incredible San Marco Treasury – a vast assemblage of gold, silver, glass and other precious materials.
 Many of these were brought back from conquests in the Holy Land when Venice was at the height of its power.

 But save your greatest admiration for the Basilica’s most precious possession – the eye-popping Pala d'Oro, an exquisite altar screen made from hundreds of pieces of enamel stuck onto gold leaf and enriched with all kinds of gems: sapphires, garnets, pearls, emeralds, amethysts, rubies, agate and topaz.

-You can also visit, without a guide, the palaces around St. Mark’s Square (Museo Correr, Museo Archeologico Nazionale and Monumental Rooms of the Biblioteca Nazionale Marciana)
+You can also visit, without a guide, the palaces around St. Mark’s Square ( Old Royal Palace which is present day Museo Correr, Museo Archeologico Nazionale and Monumental Rooms of the Biblioteca Nazionale Marciana)

 Your tour of the Doge’s Palace and Basilica will take around 2 hours.

 After the visit to Basilica, you will have the opportunity to visit a glass factory close to Saint Mark's Square where you can see a glass craftsman at work.
 This is a free of charge optional 20 minutes tour.

 Please arrive at the meeting point 15 minutes before departure time.